AMDS123/amds123.github.io/_posts/2017-11-30-Towards-an-Understanding-of-Our-World-by-GANing-Videos-in-the-Wild.md

 ---
 layout: post
-title: 'Towards an Understanding of Our World by GANing Videos in the Wild'
+title: "Towards an Understanding of Our World by GANing Videos in the Wild"
 date: 2017-11-30 14:55:16
 categories: arXiv_CV
 tags: arXiv_CV GAN